 While other countries have created laws making it a crime to deny the Holocaust, the First Amendment's free speech clause has largely protected deniers in the United States.
-In this photo, a "selection" of Hungarian Jews on the ramp at the death camp Auschwitz-II (Birkenau) in Poland during German occupation, May/June 1944.
+In this photo, a "selection" of Hungarian Jews on the ramp at the death camp Auschwitz-II (Birkenau) in Poland during German occupation in 1944.
 Jews were sent either to work or to the gas chamber.
 The photograph is part of the collection known as the Auschwitz Album.
 (Public domain via Wikimedia Commons)

 Holocaust deniers assert that the slaughter of European Jews by the Nazis during World War II never happened.
 Holocaust denial is strongest in countries with direct experience with the Nazi past (such as Germany, France, and Austria), but deniers are also active in the United States, the United Kingdom, and Canada.
 Although the earliest examples of denial began immediately after World War II, Holocaust deniers emerged as a cultural phenomenon in the late 1970s.
 The official response of the United States to Holocaust denial has been significantly different from that in other countries, primarily because the U.S. Constitution’s First Amendment provides for freedom of expression.

 Europe has responded to Holocaust deniers with legal prosecution

 Most European countries have responded to denial with legal prosecutions.
 At first, the prosecutions took place under an odd assortment of laws banning defamation of the dead, the falsification of history, and group libel; later, the prosecutions took place under laws that made Holocaust denial itself a crime.